 Background and activities

-When asked to describe his research interests, Dr. Barnoush writes, "Degradation of materials mechanical properties under simultaneous effect of mechanical loading and environments like hydrogen embrittlement or stress corrosion cracking is a serious industrial problem which is responsible for large economical loss or even sometimes fatal accidents.
+When asked to describe his research interests, Dr. Barnoush writes, "Degradation of materials mechanical properties under simultaneous effect of mechanical loading and environments like hydrogen embrittlement or stress corrosion cracking is a serious industrial problem which is responsible for large economic loss or even sometimes fatal accidents.
 The main challenge in gaining a better understanding of this phenomenon is its complex nature where microstructural and sub-microstructural evolution, chemical and electrochemical reactions, surface reactions as well as dislocation dynamics interplaying together.
-Therefore, an interdisciplinary Multiscale approach is required to tackle this problem and this what I devoted myself to.”
+Therefore, a Multiscale interdisciplinary approach is required to tackle this problem and this what I devoted myself to.”

 He describes that "While research has a very substantial role in my life, I cannot possibly envision a rewarding career without teaching.
 As a teacher, my goal is to infect the students' curiosity and interest for physics of materials and to inspire them to become future industry leaders and academics.